 FocusOPEN is marketed as DAM platform for .NET developers and Windows systems administrators (especially those who are prepared to take the code and modify it for their own purposes).

 The public open source edition provides many of the facilities but lacks some enterprise capabilities (like AD integration) and more critically, the batch import options for loading in assets from CSV data are Commercial only.
-If you want support with an SLA, a Commercial licence is required and the SLA prices are probably excessive for small companies – so they need to have someone in-house who can roll up their sleeves.
+If you want support with an SLA, a Commercial licence is required and the SLA prices are excessive for small companies – so they need to have someone in-house who can roll up their sleeves.
 FocusOPEN has a sophisticated array of features, however, a criticism we would make is that the limited documentation of the product isn’t easy to uncover.
-In mitigation, they do operate an open forum on their site and the support response is generally in-depth and delivered reasonably quickly considering the lack of formal SLA for the free version.
+They do operate an open forum on their site and the support response is generally in-depth and delivered reasonably quickly considering the lack of formal SLA for the free version.

 Summary: Aimed squarely at the business DAM market, this is suitable for Enterprises looking for an open source .NET based DAM or .NET developers who want to use a ready-made product as a basis for their own custom solution.

 Menalto’s Gallery is described as a ‘Photo Album Organizer’ rather than a Digital Asset Management system, however, it does offer a number of features and benefits that allow it to operate like a DAM solution.
 One of two PHP based asset management solutions featured here, Gallery, is mainly oriented towards the needs of photographs and images, however, it does have support for video.
 Gallery is designed to integrate with other PHP applications and includes support for image manipulation, searching and many of the core functions of other DAM solutions.